neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 You can transfer existing Neon projects to an Azure-created organization, but note these restrictions:

 - The Neon project must belong to a personal Neon account, not an organization.
-Transfers between organizations are not supported.
+Transfers between organizations are not yet supported.
 - The Neon project must be in an [Azure region](/docs/introduction/regions#azure-regions).
 Azure-created Neon organizations do not support projects created in [AWS regions](/docs/introduction/regions#aws-regions).
 - The billing plan of the Azure-managed organization must match or exceed the billing plan of the personal Neon account.
-For example, transferring from a Free account to a Scale account is allowed, but not from Scale to Free.
+For example, transferring from a Free account to a Scale account is allowed, but not Scale to Free.

 For detailed transfer steps, see [Transfer projects to an organization](/docs/manage/orgs-project-transfer).

 If the restrictions above prevent you from transferring your project, consider these options:

-- Open a [support ticket](https://console.neon.tech/app/projects?modal=support) for assistance with transferring your Neon project (supported only for projects in [Azure regions](/docs/introduction/regions#azure-regions)).
+- Open a [support ticket](https://console.neon.tech/app/projects?modal=support) for assistance with transferring your Neon project (supported only for projects that reside in [Azure regions](/docs/introduction/regions#azure-regions)).
-- Migrate your data from an existing Neon project to a Neon project in your Azure-created region using `pg_dump` and `pg_restore`.
+- Migrate your data to the Azure organization project using `pg_dump` and `pg_restore`.
 Refer to [Migrate data from Postgres with pg_dump and pg_restore](/docs/import/migrate-from-postgres#run-a-test-migration) for instructions.

 ## Changing your pricing plan